OhadNir/CPU_Pipline_Emulator/README.md

 Classes:

 Instruction - R type, I type.
 With appropriate fields ?.
 List of 16 strings initalized to ".".
-Update each cycle index when updating pipeline
+Update each cycle index when updating pipeline.
+Update function that takes string of current stage.

 Members: Op, Rd, Rs, Rt